 The FDA rule mandating asbestos testing of talc used in cosmetics was supposed to go into effect this month.
 Instead, we got a withdrawal and a promise to get back to it, but absolutely NO timeline for when the rule will actually be finalized.

-If you’ve been following the talc saga (if you read In My Kit regularly, you definitely have), you’ll remember that MoCRA mandated that the FDA do something it had somehow avoided doing over the previous 80 years: establish standardized, enforceable testing methods for detecting asbestos in cosmetics containing talc.
+If you’ve been following the talc saga (you have if you read In My Kit regularly), you’ll remember that MoCRA mandated that the FDA finally do something it has managed to avoid for over 80 years: establish standardized, enforceable testing methods for detecting asbestos in talc used for cosmetic manufacturing.

-Not a rule about banning talc.
-Not even a rule about restricting it.
+This is not a rule about banning talc.
+This is not even a rule about restricting it.

-It’s a rule requiring testing for carcinogens in a raw material that keeps generating class-action lawsuits.
+This is simply a rule to require testing for carcinogens in a raw material that has generated over 100K lawsuits globally.

 The proposed rule landed in December 2024.
 It was genuinely substantive, requiring manufacturers to test every batch using two specific methods: Polarized Light Microscopy and Transmission Electron Microscopy.
 Rigorous, science-backed approaches developed by an interagency group that had been deliberating since 2018.
 Products that failed testing, or manufacturers that skipped it entirely, would be deemed adulterated under federal law.
 Finally, some teeth.